renatalantos/Embrace-support-group/README.md

     ## Colours

     For the colours I partly used the [mycolor.space](https://mycolor.space/) site and the in-built colour palette in Gitpod.
-I aimed for low-tone, relaxing colours that harmonize with each other, as user turn to the site in distress, seeking for comfort.
-The header and footer are grey-blue with white logo, icon and link colours, the main image overlays displaying inspirational messages are taupe with white letters.
-I styled the message to the user on the Gallery page the same way.
-The overlays providing information are white based, with taupe letters.
-The body is a light green-blue.
-Text color is black, headings are dark-grey.
-For accents I used a light blue colour.
-The contact form on the Contact page varies the colours taupe and white, with form area as taupe and input fields/radio buttons in white.
-I selected the images with low tones displaying mainly the above colours.
+I aimed for low-tone, relaxing colours that harmonize with each other, as users turn to the site in distress, seeking for comfort.
+Dominant colours are shades of blue, shades  taupe, white, light blue-green and grey and black for text.
+Main images were selected accordingly.

     [Example for colour implementation - About page](https://github.com/renatalantos/Embrace-support-group/blob/master/documents/screenshots/About_page_main_image.JPG)

     ## Typography

-    For the main text flow I used 'Lora', serif from Google fonts as it has nicely formed letters with a nice flow effect and it has a default font-weight that didn't need extra Css styling.
+    For the main text flow I used 'Lora', serif from Google fonts as it has nicely formed letters with a flow effect and it has a default font-weight that didn't need extra Css styling.

     For links in the header and navbar and text-overlays displaying mottos and extra information, also image gallery overlay I used default 'Rubik', sans-serif from Google Fonts, sans-serif, as I find it matter-of fact letter-type.

     For page headings I used the default 'Open Sans', sans-serif from Google Fonts, sans-serif, as I find it matter-of fact letter-type but it also differs from Rubik.

+# Technologies

+### The following technologies and platforms were used to create the site:

+*  **HTML** for structure and text

+*  **CSS** for styling

+* **Javascript** for the Gallery page slideshow gallery

+* **Google Fonts** for text

+* **Font Awesome for icons** for icons

+* **Responsivity mockup sites** to test responsivity

+* **Gitpod** to create pages and assets

+* **Github** to store created pages and assets

+# Testing